sauravchirania/Whatsapp-Activity-Logger/README.md

 # Whatsapp-Activity-Logger

-Create the log of when your friend goes online/offline (even if his/her last seen is hidden)
+Built using Python and Selenium, this tool helps to create the log of when your friend goes online/offline (even if his/her last seen is hidden)